DataIntellectTech/TorQ/docs/dataaccess.md

 GOOG 70.91 6
 ...
 ```
-From within a kdb+ process the `.dataaccess.buildquery` function provides the developer with an insight into the query that has been built for example
+From within a kdb+ process the `.dataaccess.buildquery` function provides the developer with an insight into the query that has been built for example:

 ```
 q).dataaccess.buildquery `tablename`starttime`endtime`instruments`columns!(`quote;2021.01.20D0;2021.01.23D0;`GOOG;`sym`time`bid`bsize)
 ? `quote ((=;`sym;,`GOOG);(within;`time;2021.01.20D00:00:00.000000000 2021.01.23D00:00:00.000000000)) 0b `sym`time`bid`bsize!`sym`time`bid`bsize

 ```
-From within a process the``` `getquery``` key can also be used to produce an identical result
+Alternatively, the ``` `getquery``` key can also be used to produce an identical result:

 ```
 q)getdata `tablename`starttime`endtime`instruments`columns`getquery!(`quote;2021.01.20D0;2021.01.23D0;`GOOG;`sym`time`bid`bsize;1b)